250+ SATs Questions Free To Download [With Answers]

 Content domain coverage of the SATs questions

-When preparing students for SATS, it is also useful to be aware of the content domain coverage table at the start of the mark scheme.
-This table lists which year group and which objectives each question is focusing on.
-Having an understanding of the content coverage is helpful for ensuring appropriate time is given to ensuring confidence in some of the key areas, such as the four operations and fractions, decimals and percentages.
+Be aware of the content domain coverage table at the start of the mark scheme.
+This table lists which year group and which objectives each question focuses on.

 Paper 1, Question 2 (2023)

-It is also common to see similar questions throughout the paper, but with increasing levels of difficulty.
-For example, with the fractions and percentages questions here:
+It is also common to see similar questions progressing in difficulty throughout the paper.

 - Regular practice: Set aside a dedicated time each day to focus on these basic skills.
 Also regular exposure to practice tests

-- Begin with basic facts: Ensure students are secure in the basic arithmetic facts, such as addition, subtraction and times tables facts.
-Games (both in person and online) are great for helping children to learn these basic facts.
+- Begin with basic facts: Ensure children are secure in the basic facts, such as addition, subtraction and times tables facts.
+Games are great for helping children learn these basic facts.

-- Mental maths strategies: Teach children mental maths strategies.
-This will help develop both speed and fluency for the arithemetic paper.
+- Mental maths strategies: Teach children mental maths strategies to help develop speed and fluency.

-- Practise with timed tasks: Time children completing short arithmetic tasks.
-Children work to improve their times.
+- Practise with timed tasks: Time children on short arithmetic tasks and challenge them to improve their times.

 - Online resources: Online games are a great way to motivate children to practise skills, such as times tables facts.

-- Simulate test conditions: If children are exposed to test style conditions in advance of sitting the actual SATS, this helps familiarise the children and reduce anxiety for the actual maths test.
+- Simulate test conditions: Exposure to test style conditions in advance of sitting the actual SATS helps familiarise the children and reduce anxiety for the actual test.

-The reasoning papers contain a wider variety of questions than the arithmetic paper.
-There are a mix of question types, including single-step, multi-step, explanation questions and sequencing/ordering questions.
-These are a combination of one, two and three mark questions and assess the children’s understanding more deeply than the arithmetic paper.
+These one, two and three mark questions and assess the children’s understanding more deeply than the arithmetic paper.

 Paper 3, Qu.
 13 (2023)

-The reasoning papers generally increase in difficulty as the paper progresses, with more content from year 6 appearing later in the paper.
-There can be a few surprises thrown in, early on, but generally the first half of each paper is easier than the second half.
+Generally, reasoning 2 and 3 increase in difficulty with more Year 6 content appearing later in the paper.
+There can be a few surprises thrown in early on but generally, the first half of each paper is easier.

-Multi-step word problems are commonly introduced later in the paper.
+Children are introduced to multi-step word problems later in the paper.
 These are the longer two mark and occasional three mark questions.

 Paper 3, Qu.16 (2023)